 The Fiscal Year 2014 Tree Planting Plan is now available.
 View the plan and see the areas of the city where street tree planting is planned.
 Tree planting will begin in mid-autumn 2013 and will resume in early spring 2014.
 Click here to view the FY2014 Tree Planting Plan

 *Please Note: The plan contains more potential planting locations than their is funding to plant.
 Areas not planted will be moved to the following year's plan and will be planted during the fall planting season.
-Areas with a large number of potential planting sites will be planted over several fiscal years.
+Areas with a large number of potential planting sites may be planted over several years.

 Is your area on the FY14 Tree Planting Plan?

 If your street is selected for tree planting and you have a potential tree planting site, you will receive a mailing notifying you that the city will be in the area evaluating potential street tree planting locations.
 If you do not want a street tree, please call Forestry at 734.794.6364.

 How does the city evaluate and select tree planting locations?

 A number of factors are considered when identifying street tree planting locations including proximity to neighboring trees, available rooting space, and location of water shut-off boxes, driveways, and utility service lines.
 Unfortunately not all sites will be suitable for tree planting.
 Selected planting sites will be marked with a green stake or paint.
 Please do not remove the stake/paint or move it to a different location.